-Carbine Studios, creator of the MMO WildStar, has announced that the studio is officially shutting down.
+Carbine Studios, developer of the MMO WildStar, has announced that the studio is officially shutting down.
 The unfortunate news means that upwards of 50 people will lose their jobs due to the closure.
-And WildStar, itself, will soon be no more, as well.
+On top of that, WildStar will soon be shutting off its servers and ceasing development entirely.

 NCSoft is the Korean parent company and publisher that owns Carbine Studios.
 Staff were informed that Carbine was shuttering yesterday afternoon.
 NCSoft hopes to shift as many affected employees as possible to other roles.
-NCSoft has stated that players who have purchased things within WildStar between July 1st and the game’s shut down will be refunded.
-No official date for servers to go down has been announced.
+NCSoft has stated that players who have purchased things in WildStar between July 1st and the game’s shut down will be refunded.
+The official date for servers to go down has been announced as November 28, 2018.
 Here’s the official statement that the publisher provided to Kotaku:

 “Today, we are closing Carbine Studios and will begin the process of winding WildStar down to ultimately shutter the game.
 WildStar players who have spent money within the game will be refunded purchases from July 1, 2018 until the payment system is shut off.
 We are also in the process of identifying the teams that will be doing the work to bring WildStar to a close.
 These decisions are very difficult to make and we are in the midst of shifting as many of our teammates as possible into other roles within the organization.”